Fact Sheet for Independent AAO Employers

 What is the ‘Independent Employer of AAOs Accreditation Scheme’?

-It is a scheme developed by the Department of Agriculture and Water Resources to provide for the employment of Australian Government Authorised Officers (AAOs) by independent employment providers.
+It is a scheme developed by the Department of Agriculture to provide for the employment of Australian Government Authorised Officers (AAOs) by independent employment providers.
 Under the Scheme, agencies will supply AAOs to Australian export slaughter establishments to meet EU standards.

-Why is the Department of Agriculture and Water Resources running the Scheme?
+Why is the Department of Agriculture running the Scheme?

 Many countries accept product prepared to the Australian Standards, however where there are additional requirements, the department will develop programs to facilitate trade to those markets.